florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Mobile Photo (M131)/M131 - Manual webshop add on Mobile Photo EN.md

 -   Export connections to external software like accountancy

-**Florishop WhatsApp Offers**
+**FloriShop WhatsApp Offers**
-With the Florishop addon WhatsApp Offers users in Florishop have the opportunity to share an interesting offer with a contact via WhatsApp.
+With the FloriShop add-on WhatsApp Offers users in FloriShop have the opportunity to share an interesting offer with a contact via WhatsApp.

 It is possible to share a whole stock or a specific parcel.
 After